Please refer to the University’s Glossary of Terms for policies and procedures.

 12.1 Receipts and a travel diary must be kept diligently for the entire duration of the PDP.

-12.2 Within one month of return from PDP, the participant is required to report in accordance with the requirements of the PDP Policy
+12.2 On return from PDP, the participant is required to report in accordance with the requirements of the PDP Policy:

 - A completed travel diary